Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization: Saturation-aware microgrid Model

-We assume that the primary control ensures a stable operation of the \ac{mg} and we do not have a secondary control.
-In addition, we assume that start\hh up and shut\hh down times of the conventional units are small compared to the \ac{ems} sampling time.
-Furthermore, we assume that storage losses are negligible compared to the uncertainties introduced by \ac{res} and load.
+In what follows, we assume that the primary control ensures a stable operation of the \ac{mg} and that there is no secondary control.
+Moreover, storage losses are assumed to be negligible.
+Finally, at the \ac{ems} time scale, switching times of the conventional units are assumed to be negligible.